scholar-of-artifice/polyglot-security-foundations/docs/deep-dive/mTLS-explained.md

 # 🔐 What is mTLS?

+> *Distrust and caution are the parents of security. -Benjamin Franklin*

 `mTLS` (Mutual Transport Layer Security) is a protocol that ensures two-way authentication between a client and a server.
 Unlike standard `TLS` (one-way TLS), where only the server verifies its identity to the client, `mTLS` requires both the client and the server to present and validate cryptographic certificates during the connection handshake.